-From our humble beginnings as a series of small local programs for children with special needs to our work empowering adults with developmental disabilities today, EmployAbility has made a steadfast commitment to quality care and innovative programs for individuals with disabilities in our community for more than 60 years.
+F -rom our humble beginnings as a series of small programs for Savannah-area children with special needs, to our work empowering adults with intellectual and developmental disabilities (IDD) today, EmployAbility has made a steadfast commitment to quality care and innovative programs for people with disabilities in our community for more than 60 years.

-During the 1950s, the Savannah-area school district did not have special education programming or accept children with developmental disabilities into their classrooms, leaving parents to either send their children to Georgia state hospitals, or keep them at home without much-needed resources.
-In response to these limited options, a grassroots movement led by Lillie Mae Kicklighter and five other parents resulted in the creation of a day program for children with developmental disabilities that would later be known as EmployAbility.
+During the 1950s, the Savannah-area school district did not have special education programming or accept children with disabilities into their classrooms, leaving parents to either send their children to Georgia state hospitals, or keep them at home without much-needed resources.
+In response to these limited options, a grassroots movement led by Lillie Mae Kicklighter and five other parents, resulted in the creation of a day program for children with intellectual and developmental disabilities that would later be known as EmployAbility.

-1951 – EmployAbility founded as a private, one-room school in Forsyth Park, serving children with disabilities with education, socialization, and enrichment opportunities.
+1951 – The Kicklighter School founded as a private, one-room school in Forsyth Park, serving children with disabilities with education, socialization, and enrichment opportunities.

-The 1970s was a time of dramatic change for EmployAbility, as the organization began serving adults, became its own independent nonprofit with its own Board of Directors, and went through the process of changing its name to reflect the addition of serving adults.
+The 1970s were a time of dramatic expansion for EmployAbility, as the organization began serving adults, in addition to children, became an independent non-profit with its own Board of Directors, and went through the process of changing its name to reflect the addition of serving adults.

 1972 – The organization known as Kicklighter School was renamed The Chatham Association for Retarded Citizens and began serving adults as well as children in its facilities on Eisenhower Drive.

-1979 – The Chatham Association Center became a new, independent non-profit dedicated to serving adults with developmental disabilities.
+1979 – The Chatham Association Center begins to focus solely on serving adults with intellectual and developmental disabilities (IDD).

-The 1980s helped define the mission and the focus of EmployAbility, as the organization developed the first work activity program in Chatham County for adults with developmental disabilities, developed its expertise in supported employment, and built business relationships that have become the organization’s greatest strength.
+The 1980s helped further refine the mission and the focus of EmployAbility, as the organization developed the first work activity program in Chatham County for adults with intellectual and developmental disabilities (IDD), developed its expertise in supported employment, and built business relationships with area employers.

 1980 – The Chatham Association Center develops a work activity program, known as the sheltered workshop model, which provided piece rate work for individuals with intellectual and developmental disabilities.
 Innovative in its time, it served as a model for other organizations in Chatham County.

 1985 – The Chatham Association Center begins its supported employment program seeking employment opportunities for program participants interested in working in the community.
 This era marks the start of a focus on building business relationships which have become one of the organization’s greatest strengths.

 The 1990s marked a period of growth and development for EmployAbility, as services expanded across multiple counties in Coastal Georgia.